 “Well, um, I’d like you to ask him if he could ask Derek Smith from his football team if he would like to invite me to come with him to Brian’s party on Friday,” Chloe blurts out in one breath while her entire face explodes with color.

-Of all the things in the world she could’ve asked me, this is something I would’ve expected the least.
+Of all the things in the world she could have asked me, this is something I would have never expected.
 Is she asking me to be her matchmaker?
 Me, who has only dated fictional characters in my imagination?
 To help her get a date?